FluxML/Flux.jl/docs/src/performance.md

 leaky_tanh(x) = oftype(x/1, 0.01)*x + tanh(x)
 ```

-## Evaluate batches as Matrices of features
+## Evaluate batches as matrices of features

 While it can sometimes be tempting to process your observations (feature vectors) one at a time
 e.g.